TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Accommodation

-I lived in a tiny 9m2 room in the Baie des Anges residence, with a private bathroom and communal kitchen, right behind the main academic building of Campus Carlone.
+I lived in a tiny 9m2 room in the Baie des Anges residence with a private bathroom and communal kitchen.
+It was right behind the main academic building of Campus Carlone.

 The view from my dorm window.

 As convenient as this was for going to class in the mornings, it took twenty minutes to reach the city center by bus.
-Apartments are an alternative; despite pricey rental rates, you can find roommates who will split the rent with you.
-Homestay is the most expensive option, although you enjoy home-cooked meals and will have conversations in French with a local family.
+Apartments are an alternative; despite pricey rental rates, you can find roommates who will split the rent.
+Homestay is the most expensive option, although you enjoy home-cooked meals and will converse in French with a local family.

 Social Media